LuisDeLaValie/open-as-default/README.md

 # open_as_default

-A flutter plugin that allows opening a file to be opened with from the flutter app.
+A flutter plugin that allows setting up your flutter app to open files as default.

-currently only works with android, soon support ios.
+Currently working only on Android, iOS Support coming soon.

 <img src="https://github.com/LuisDeLaValie/open_as_default/raw/master/demo_android.gif" alt="drawing" width="300"/>